 One of the new eye-catching features of iOS 7 is the 3D-like Home Screen effects.
 As you tilt the device left/right and up/down, the app icons and app folders stand still, while the background image moves slightly.
 This is called a parallax effect.
 While this creates a cool effect, it doesn't add any real value to the iPhone or iPad experience and chew through power as the processor works hard to make those graphics look good.
 Recommendation: disable this feature.

 To disable this parallax feature, go to Settings > General > Accessibility > Reduce Motion and switch this on (which will disable the feature).
-You can, of course, switch it back on if you want to show off iOS 7 to your Android friends. :-)
+You can, of course, reverse this (by switching it off) if you want to show off iOS 7 to your Android friends. :-)

 In addition to the parallax effect on static images set as wallpaper, iOS 7 now offers dynamic wallpapers (i.e.: floating bubbles).
 As with the parallax effect with static images, this is appealing to the eye, but drains the battery very quickly.
 By default, iOS 7 will not automatically turn on a dynamic wallpaper, so you have to go searching it out.
 Recommendation: play with dynamic wallpapers to get a feel for them, but for the most part, avoid using them long-term.